iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 Training a network with 1000 neurons with very small initial values using gradient descent.
 The output of the network is in blue, the four data points (red crosses) represent linear data.
 Each green triangle represents one neuron with its activation point horizontally, and its norm vertically.
 The orientation of the triangle reveals which side the neuron will activate the data.
 At initialization, the repartition of the activation point is uniform.
 However, as training progresses most neurons that activate toward the right converge to $-1.3$.
 Once the norm of the neuron at activating at $-1.3$ is large enough, the loss decreases and we quickly reach convergence.
 </p>

-Taking a look at the loss on the same problem, we can identify the two distinct regime: alignement and fitting (then convergence).
+Taking a look at the loss on the same problem, we can identify the two distinct regimes: alignment and fitting (then convergence).

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/lastgif_plot.png" class="img-fluid" %}
 <p class="legend"> Plot of the loss during gradient descent in the same setting as the animation above.
-In the first half only the direction of the neuron are changing (<em>i.e. their activation patterns</em>), and start fitting the four data points once their parameter are large. </p>
+In the first half only the directions of the neurons are changing (<em>i.e. their activation patterns</em>), and start fitting the four data points once their parameters are large enough. </p>

 If you take orthogonal data and a small scale, the behavior is very predictable<d-cite key="boursierGradientFlowDynamics2022d"></d-cite> even in a regression setting.